gnorton-missioncloud/technical_training_docs/mermaid/README.md

 #### Workflow Example

-Here we see a basic workflow or descision tree, in this case it is a way to make descisions on terraform modules.
+Here we see a basic workflow or decision tree, in this case it is a way to make decisions on terraform modules.
 Here we see some more shapes and a new way to link nodes.
 We can draw more than one link in a line with the node arrow node arrow node syntax.
 Additionally we see nodes with text being defined inline with the links.